China loses appetite for salmon, seafood on virus contamination worries

 "I will wait till the origin of this new wave of virus is clear," the 40-year-old said.
 "Maybe I overreacted, but who knows?
 I don't want to risk the health of my family."

-Alibaba's BABA.N Taobao and JD.com 9618.HK, JD.O have cut imported salmon sales in Beijing, Reuters checks show, while food delivery giant Meituan Dianping 3690.HK said it has pulled all salmon products from its platform nationally.
+Alibaba's Taobao and JD.com have cut imported salmon sales in Beijing, Reuters checks show, while food delivery giant Meituan Dianping said it has pulled all salmon products from its platform nationally.

 Meituan Grocery said it had stepped up examination of raw and fresh products, adding searches for Japanese cuisine and seafood on the Meituan app had plummeted across China since June 12, a day after the recent Beijing market outbreak started.